swilsonmfc/ckad-prep/taints-tolerations.md

 ```

 ## Tolerations for a Pod
-Taint Node1 with type=frontend as NoSchedule
+Add Toleration for type=frontend as NoSchedule
 ```
 apiVersion: v1
 kind: Pod